nolanlawson/promise-worker/README.md

 ### Service Workers

 Communicating with a Service Worker is the same as with a Web Worker.
-However, you have to wait for registration to complete.
+However, you have to wait for the Service Worker to install and start controlling the page.
 Here's an example:

 ```js
 navigator.serviceWorker.register('sw.js', {